Tour San Galgano Abbey and Chiusdino

 The Visit of Chiusdino

-However, to fully understand the events of the ‘courteous hermit’ is necessary to visit the village of Chiusdino; this suggestive village of Lombard origin was where San Galgano was born around the middle of the XII century.
-The historic centre still retains its medieval Curtis-shaped structure intact; thanks to the series of alleys, monumental entrances and churches, it represents one of the most fascinating places to visit in Val di Merse.
+However, to fully understand the events of the ‘courteous hermit’ is necessary to visit the village of Chiusdino; in this suggestive small town, of Lombard origin, was where San Galgano was born around the middle of the twelfth-century.
+The historic centre still preserves its medieval structure, in the shape of a Curtis; thanks to the series of alleys, monumental entrances and churches, Chiusdino is one of the most fascinating places to visit in the Val di Merse.

-We begin the visit of Chiusdino with the Prepositura church dedicated to San Michele Arcangelo.
-Although the interior has been remade in recent times, what is interesting to see is the relic of San Galgano’s skull which is now kept inside a modern-style display case.
+We will begin the visit of Chiusdino from the Prepositura church, dedicated to San Michele Arcangelo.
+Although the interior has been rebuilt in recent times, what is interesting to see here is the San Galgano’s skull relic, now preserved inside a modern-style display case.

 The visit to the Museum and the Reliquary of the head …

-Leaving the church, we cross an alley that directly leads us in front of San Galgano’s birthplace.
-Here inside, besides the Oratory which is cared for by a Confraternity dedicated to the saint, there is a stone that recalls a truly prodigious event and which involved the horse of the hermit saint …
+Leaving the church, we walk through an alley that directly will lead us in front of San Galgano’s birthplace.
+Inside, in addition to an Oratory that is cared for by a Confraternity dedicated to the saint, there is a stone recalling a truly prodigious event which involved the horse of the hermit saint …

-We end the visit to San Galgano Abbey and Chiusdino with the Diocesan Museum which can be accessed with the ticket already purchased to visit the Abbey.
-The building, although small in size, offers the opportunity to learn about important artworks from the area, including local feudal families’ coats of arms, the original marble reliefs – of Sienese artists – which were once on the facade of San Galgano’s birthplace and, last but not least, the Reliquary of San Galgano’s head, a masterpiece of the thirteenth century Sienese goldsmith’s art, temporarily exhibited in this institution and coming from the Museo dell’Opera del Duomo of Siena.
+We end the visit of the San Galgano Abbey and of Chiusdino with the Diocesan Museum, which can be accessed with the ticket already purchased to visit the Abbey.
+Although small in size, the museum endows the opportunity to learn about important works of art coming from the area, including local feudal families’ coats of arms, the original marble reliefs – works by Sienese artists – which were once on the facçde of San Galgano’s birthplace and, last but not least, the Reliquary of San Galgano’s head, a masterpiece of the Sienese thirteenth-century goldsmith’s art, temporarily on display in this institution and coming from the Museo dell’Opera del Duomo of Siena.
 We will closely observe this precious artefact – created by the goldsmith Pace di Valentino – going to discover the scenes from San Galgano’s life that are here represented and the symbolic links they have with the other figures in the reliquary.

-The guided tour of the Abbey of San Galgano and the village of Chiusdino enables you to discover one of the richest areas in history in the Val di Merse and to travel back in time, on the tracks of knights, pilgrims and cathedrals builders.
+The guided tour to the San Galgano Abbey and to the village of Chiusdino is an experience where you can both discover one of the richest areas of history in the Val di Merse and to travel back in time, on the tracks of knights, pilgrims and cathedrals builders.

 San Galgano Abbey’s ruins